henrynvn09/dynamic-typed-language-interpreter/README.md

 This is an unlicensed repository; even though the source code is public, it is **not** governed by an open-source license.

-This code was primarily written by [Carey Nachenberg](http://careynachenberg.weebly.com/), with support from his TAs for the [Fall 2024 iteration of CS 131](https://ucla-cs-131.github.io/fall-24-website/).
+This project was developed as part of CS131 Fall 2024 by Carey Nachenberg.
+See the CS131 website for more information.